 So, what did this year of unbreaking news look like?

-And as everyone scrambled to make sense of the coronavirus numbers, we counted ourselves lucky to have Our correspondents in and in turn, showed how social distancing only works for those parts of the world who can afford to retreat into individualism, not in countries where 200 million people live in slums, or where space is a cultural taboo.
+And as everyone scrambled to make sense of the coronavirus numbers, we counted ourselves lucky to have a statistics expert on our team who was able to put the stats into context, demystify the graphs and expose the fallacies.
+Our correspondents in India and Nigeria, in turn, showed how social distancing only works for those parts of the world who can afford to retreat into individualism, not in countries where 200 million people live in slums, or where space is a cultural taboo.

 But most importantly perhaps, we showed how, even though this year seems exactly the opposite, the story of human civilisation is actually one of progress.
-In the US, climate policy has progressed so far that Joe Biden – often viewed as the “climate disappointment” candidate – And voters’ support for Black Lives Matter increased over the two weeks after the protest started by almost the same vector as it did in the preceding two years.
+In the US, climate policy has progressed so far that Joe Biden – often viewed as the “climate disappointment” candidate – actually has more progressive climate policies going into this year’s election than Bernie Sanders did four years ago.
+And voters’ support for Black Lives Matter increased over the two weeks after the protest started by almost the same vector as it did in the preceding two years.
 Why?

 The world tomorrow will be better than the world yesterday – that’s an amazing fact worthy of a headline.

-For a more in-depth analysis of how we funded this reporting, This might sound a bit boring, but it actually isn’t.
+For a more in-depth analysis of how we funded this reporting, you can read our financial report.
+This might sound a bit boring, but it actually isn’t.
 Explaining how we’ve spent your membership money makes for interesting reading.
 And it ties directly to one of our founding principles: being transparent about how we work.

 Doing journalism with you, not for you